heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/PRESENTATION.md

 We will not use Microsoft Teams nor CyberLearn.
 We want to keep it simple and efficient for you, and for us.
 One place to find it all.

-We accept issues and pull requests if you spot anything weird!
+We accept issues and pull requests if you spot anything weird! 🙂
-:slightly_smiling_face:

 ---